1. Introduction to PCI and PCI Registered Reports

 PCI RR recognises the value of qualitative research and commits to treating qualitative and quantitative submissions with equal priority.
 Qualitative studies will be assessed according to the same Stage 1 and Stage 2 criteria, with the exception that certain requirements (e.g. concerning statistical methods) that apply only to quantitative research will not apply to qualitative submissions.
-Authors considering a qualitative submission are advised to consult published guidance for preregistration under these circumstances.
+Reviewers assessing a qualitative submission can consult published guidance for preregistration under these circumstances.
 This template, which is based on this additional guidance, also provides a useful starting point.

 Because programmatic RRs are designed to support long-term projects, authors have the option to submit Stage 2 manuscripts corresponding to the relevant Stage 1 components as they go, receiving positive recommendations and publishing the outputs serially in journals (including any PCI RR-friendly journals).
 In each case, the Stage 2 manuscript must include a section that (a) states that the current manuscript is one part of the larger protocol (listing the public URL to the protocol), (b) cites all previously published Stage 2 outputs arising from the same protocol, and (c) notes which, if any, Stage 2 components arising from protocol are either awaiting completion or have either been rejected at Stage 2 by PCI RR or formally withdrawn by the authors.